 Real estate brokers are particularly susceptible to this type of conflict because of the peculiar nature of the listing and selling process involved in most real estate transactions.
 A prospective purchaser of a property will often look to a real estate agent for expert advice and may request disclosure of information about a property that an agent, as a representative of the seller, is not in a position to disclose.
 For example, some information relating to a selling price is considered confidential.
 A purchaser of a property may be keenly interested to know a seller’s financial status and any details which might reveal the lowest price at which a seller would be willing to sell.
 Such details would undoubtedly be disclosed to the seller’s real estate agent in confidence and could not be disclosed to the purchaser without first obtaining the client’s consent.

-When the British Columbia real estate industry adopted Assumed Buyer Agency, the industry foresaw situations where the listing agency might also represent the buyer.
+When the British Columbia real estate industry adopted Assumed Buyer Agency, the industry foresaw situations where the listing agent might also represent the buyer.

 One example is when two different agents in the same brokerage work with the seller and buyer respectively.
 In law, the seller lists (contracts) with the real estate brokerage, not with an individual real estate agent.
 In a large office, one agent may have signed up the listing while another agent in the same office has been working with a buyer who wishes to present an offer.
 Although both agents work for the listing brokerage, the agent working with the buyer is presumed, under Assumed Buyer Agency, to represent the purchaser.
 However, the brokerage is clearly in conflict.